Professional Help for People With OCD

 Treatment for OCD and Related Disorders

 The level of intensity in the treatment of obsessive-compulsive disorder (OCD) can vary depending upon the person's ability to perform exposure and response prevention (ERP)* and cognitive therapy homework.
 For milder levels of OCD, treatment may include weekly office visits and ERP homework and some out‑of‑the‑office therapist-assisted ERP.
-For some moderate to severe anxiety levels, the range of obsessive-compulsive disorder treatment can be more than once weekly office visits.
+For most moderate to severe OCD levels, the range of obsessive-compulsive disorder treatment often begins with two or three weekly visits and outside the office exercises.

 Moderate to severe OCD patients may be referred to our Intensive Outpatient Treatment Program.
 Every patient is different, and as OCD treatment progresses, additional information gathered from OCD treatment informs the next phase.
 We will recommend inpatient or residential OCD treatment for some patients as a result of our initial evaluation.